Why You Need Data Driven Decision Making

 - Can we do effective Data Storytelling?

-Find key stakeholders in the business that have the visibility and data mindset, give them data literacy training, and empower them to promote a data-driven culture in your organization.
+Find key business stakeholders with a visibility and data mindset, give them data literacy training, and empower them to promote a data-driven culture in your organization.

 Data-Driven Decision-Making Examples

 The decisions that we make every day for our products and services are endless!
-How can you make sure that before these decisions go into action they are data-driven?
+How can you ensure that they are data-driven before these decisions go into action?
 Here are three examples:

 - Looking to shift marketing funds into a new Territory?
 Make sure that choice is based on the search volume for target keywords, historical leads for your product or service coming from that territory, conversion rates from leads to new seats, and more.
 Don’t shift the budget off gut instinct or one conversation.